Pieter Swart and Rain Morgan started Turqle in Cape Town in Nov 1997.

 Order Processing, Monitoring & Finance

-These are pretty much the same as everywhere else… except we also print and carry the cost of all the labels and 'extras' (like gift boxes), and all the producers have the option to ask for a 50% (interest free) advance on their order value.
+These are pretty much the same as in any business, except we also print and carry the cost of all the labels and 'extras' (like gift boxes & outer cartons), and all the producers have the option to ask for a 50% (interest free) advance on their order value.

 The Fair Trade Trust

-2,5% of Turqle turnover goes to the Fair Trade Trust and the money is used for the education of the workers and their families.
-Some of our customers, like Ukuva Switzerland, and El Puente in Germany match Turqle’s contribution, and a few of the other companies we trade with, make periodic contributions to the trust.
+2,5% of Turqle's turnover goes to the Fair Trade Trust.
+This money is only for education and the beneficiaries are the workers and their families.
+Some of our customers, like Ukuva Switzerland, and El Puente in Germany match Turqle’s contribution, and a few of the other companies we trade with (like SERRV), make periodic contributions to the trust.

 Monitoring